srojasz/Notes-List-with-React/README.md

 Thanks to JSON Placeholder, this SPA shows a list of 10 notes, which can be deleted.
 You can also add notes and see them reflected in your listing.

 ## More information
-This project is built with React and tested with Js and React Testing Library.
+This project is built with React and tested with Jest and React Testing Library.